swak/8th-ndn-hackathon.github.io/index.md

 ---
 layout: page
-title: Welcome to 7th NDN Hackathon - Vittual Hackathon !!!
+title: Welcome to 7th NDN Hackathon - Virtual Hackathon !!!
 ---

 The NDN Team is organizing our 7th NDN Hackathon on Oct 20 and 21.
 We are soliciting Hackathon project proposals that advance the state of NDN.
 Participants will have approximately **12 hours** to work on the projects.

 We encourage projects that: